 William Dunbar, her father, was a Scottish draper who settled in the Rochester and Strood area, and prospered.
 In 1924 he bought ‘The Cedars’, a large house on Strood Hill road, built on the site of a former mill, on sloping ground overlooking the two towns and the river that separates them.
 The chief attraction for the family was the garden, which extended north-eastwards up the slope behind the house.
 It was 2.5 acres in size, with a lawn, vegetable patches, apple trees, paths and a buttressed brick wall, all of which feature in ‘Winter Garden’ above.
 The painting also shows ‘The Cedars’, in the background to the right, with its distinctive square tower added to the top of the house by William Dunbar: originally for his wife, who was a painter herself, but soon adopted as a studio by the daughter.

 Evelyn Dunbar depicted the garden many times.
 From her assorted paintings and sketches, much of it can be recreated.
 Every corner and every angle was meaningful for the artist, each contributed to the whole.
 However, what is important is not so much the specifics of the garden’s geography as the idea of the garden, and of people’s relationship to it.
 Herein lie the distinctive qualities of her art.
 Firstly, there is the preference for the natural, tended world – Dunbar seldom painted interiors.
 In such works, again and again she depicts people (usually women) bent over their work, methodically caring for their world.
-Such work, the paintings seem to say, are our lot in life.
+Such, the paintings seem to say, is our lot in life.

 Secondly, there is the focus on women.
 Though male members of the family, and the gardeners they employed, occasionally appear, the essential subjects are the Dunbar women – Evelyn herself, her mother Florence (primary architect of the garden) and Evelyn’s elder sisters Jessie and Marjorie, who regularly served as models in her paintings.
 Florence features in the background of ‘The Garden at The Cedars’, in the background as a part of the garden rather than its subject, fork dug into the earth, binding her to the world.